18F/handbook/_pages/how-we-work/glossary.md

 * **Grok** - To fully [understand](http://www.urbandictionary.com/define.php?term=grok) something.

+* **HR Links** - [HR Links](https://corporateapps.gsa.gov/hr-links/) is GSA's system for HR actions, including requesting leave and managing performance review documents.

 * **IAA** - Interagency agreement.
 A contract between federal agencies.

 * **MOA** - The [Memorandum of agreement](https://docs.google.com/a/gsa.gov/file/d/0B84F26FpUP0lQU5aWkplWDVtS2M/edit), created between GSA and FAS establishes us through 2018.

 * **MOU** - Memorandum of understanding.

-* **OLU** - On-Line University, where our team's mandatory training classes are hosted.
+* **OLU** - On-Line University, where our agency's mandatory training classes are hosted.

+* **OPP** - The [Office of Products and Programs](../office-of-products-and-programs/) helps the public use and understand government, and helps agencies understand and serve the public.
+To achieve this, they create, discover, connect and share practical solutions and products that transform government.
+OPP is a division within TTS.

 * **OTP** - One-time password.
 In Atlanta, this refers to "outside the perimeter," as opposed to ITP (inside the perimeter).

-* **PIF** - Presidential Innovation Fellows serve on highly competitive, one-year appointments, which fall within 18F.
+* **PIF** - The [Presidential Innovation Fellows program](https://presidentialinnovationfellows.gov/) pairs talented, diverse technologists and innovators with top civil-servants and change-makers working at the highest levels of the federal government to tackle some of the nation’s biggest challenges.
+The PIF program is highly-competitive, and PIFs serve on one-year appointments.
+The PIF team is a division within TTS.

 * **PII** - personally identifiable information.